 Symbolism and Imagery in The King of Swords

 A king sits on his throne, leaning slightly forward, holding a sword in his right hand.
-His left hand rests on his leg, neither inviting nor repelling those who approach.
+Notice his left hand rests on his leg, he neither invites or repeals those who approach.

-As Waite writes, the King of Swords recalls the “conventional Symbol of Justice”, the Justice card in the Major Arcana.
+As Arthur Waite writes, the King of Swords recalls the “conventional Symbol of Justice” or Justice card in the Major Arcana.
 This is the moment the King passes a serious judgement.
-There will be no debate, he has the office and wisdom of experience to know what is right.
+Moreover, there will be no debate, he has the office and wisdom of experience to know what is right.

 Why Does The King of Swords Hold The Sword in His Right Hand?

 The hand has been used historically in art to depict a symbol or meaning.
 The right hand, typically the dominant hand for most people, holds the sword and is aggressive, while the left hand holds the warrior’s shield and represents passivity.

 Here the King holds his swords in his ‘aggressive’ hand to signify the power behind his words.
 His left hand rests passively on his leg, as though to say he has no axe to grind here, he is impartial in his judgement.

 What is The Meaning of The Ring on The King’s Finger?

 What is the symbol of a ring in Tarot?

 The King wears a ring on the middle finger of his left hand.
 This is the marriage finger and shows that he is a man of commitment and responsibility.